edgio-docs/edgio-docs/src/guides/performance/caching.md

 ### Response Headers

 The amount of time that an asset will be cached on our edge servers is determined by the response headers returned by the origin server when a client requests it.
 By default, our CDN honors the following response headers:
--   **Cache-Control: private|Prevents our edge servers from caching the response.|:**
+-   **Cache-Control: private:** Prevents our edge servers from caching the response.
--   **Cache-Control: no-store|Prevents our edge servers from caching the response.|:**
+-   **Cache-Control: no-store:** Prevents our edge servers from caching the response.
--   **Cache-Control: no-cache|Prevents our edge servers or the client from caching the response.|:**
+-   **Cache-Control: no-cache:**Prevents our edge servers or the client from caching the response.
--   **Pragma: no-cache|Prevents our edge servers or the client from caching the response.|:**
+-   **Pragma: no-cache:** Prevents our edge servers or the client from caching the response.
--   **Cache-Control: s-maxage:**Determines the requested content's TTL on our edge servers The length of time that the requested content will be cached on our network.
+-   **Cache-Control: s-maxage:** Determines the requested content's TTL on our edge servers The length of time that the requested content will be cached on our network.

     <Callout type="info">